 The weather service says the twister touched down in Rome, then headed east and paralleled Kingston Highway.
 A small store lost much of its roof, and the entire roof was blown off a manufactured home.

-The weather service said in its report that a woman in her 70s died of a heart attack after the storm passed.
+The weather service said a woman in her 70s died of a heart attack after the storm passed.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.